elixir-europe/BioHackathon/interoperability/ProtVista (protein annotation viewer) extension using Bioschemas data/README.md

 * Tasks 2 and 4 require 1
 * Task 4 can be done with mocked data just to see how the adapter works
 * Task 5 requires 4
+* Ideally 1 and 2 would be the minimum and 4 would be great!

 ## Hackers
 ---